IyanuOluwaJesuloba/mentorship-platform--3-/README.md

 - `GET /api/requests` - Get mentorship requests
 - `POST /api/requests` - Create mentorship request

-## Troubleshooting

-### "Unexpected token '<', "<!DOCTYPE "... is not valid JSON"

-This error occurs when an API endpoint returns HTML instead of JSON.
-This usually happens when:

-1. **Missing API routes**: The `/api/mentor/dashboard` and `/api/mentee/dashboard` routes were missing and have been added.

-2. **Environment variables not set**: Make sure all required environment variables are properly configured.

-3. **Database not set up**: Ensure the database tables are created using the provided SQL scripts.

-4. **Authentication issues**: Check that the JWT_SECRET is set and the session management is working correctly.

-## Project Structure

 ```
 ├── app/                    # Next.js app directory
 │   ├── api/               # API routes